 Staff performs a technical, managerial and financial capacity assessment of existing waterworks and utilizes the assessment in directing Office resources to assist waterworks in complying with the SDWA.
 Reports to the Governor and the public are due every three years from March 6, 2002.
+Reports to EPA are due annually.

 In an effort to provide enhanced technical assistance to the water utilities community in the Commonwealth of Virginia, the Office of Drinking Water will utilize this webpage for announcements and opportunities related to improving the technical, managerial and financial capacity of your waterworks.
 As such; below are links to training opportunities and to websites.
 If you have questions regarding anything on the Capacity Development Program, please contact Barry E. Matthews.